Where to Stay in New York City According to a Local

 Local’s Tip: Ladies, don’t wear heels or wedges.
 This is a boat, it’s always moving.

-The Beatrice Inn is one of my favorite spots for a mixture of elegance and fun.
-You’ll see ducks and fish on fire throughout the dining room.
+Les Trois Chevaux is one of my favorite spots for a mixture of elegance and fashion.

-Oh, and the cocktails and wine selection are just as smoking (literally they have been known to light drinks on fire).
+Oh, and the cocktails and wine selection are just as phenomenal as the food.

 My mouth is watering thinking about it!

-If you aren’t feeling a chophouse for your special night out, here are some of my other favorite date night restaurants:
+Here are a few other ideas for your special night out, here are some of my other favorite date night restaurants:

 The best nights in New York are rarely those that are meticulously planned.
 New York is full of surprises and spontaneous romances.